 You can also use certain face masks that are made especially for sensitive skin to soothe and nourish your face.

 Sheet masks or face masks can diminish redness signs, cool the skin, and relieve dry skin.
+Use facial masks 1-2 times a week to maintain your skin health.

 You can find on the market many face masks or sheet masks that contain soothing ingredients to help you feel better.